GergelyTuri/chronicSleepRecordings/Hardware/readme.md

 6. Reinstall the screws for the door hinges through the copper mesh
 7. Fix the acoustic foam panels, over the copper mesh, to the inside box surfaces with staples
-8. Cut holes in the foam for the door hinges and ventilation fan
+8. Cut holes in the foam for the door hinges, ventilation fan, and cable hole

 ## Aluminum framing